SANNNNN-123/TikTok_Downloader/README.md

 ## Description

 There is no official TikTok API.
-Thus writing script to scrape user videos metadata Simple website and visualization that allows users extract metadata from TikTok user profiles and downloading the data in various formats.
+Thus i have created simple website that can processed any input username public TikTok profile provided overview and video analytics for that profilethat allows users  download the data in JSON/CSV/EXCEL.

 ## Technologies Used